My Fibroid Clinic

 Frequent Urination

 A prevalent bladder symptom caused by uterine fibroids is frequent urination.
-As fibroids enlarge, they can expand the uterus, putting pressure on the bladder and reducing its capacity.
-This can lead to a stressful and uncomfortable sensation, making you constantly search for a nearby restroom, wake up repeatedly during the night, or alter your plans and schedule to accommodate your physical needs.
+As fibroids enlarge, they can expand the uterus, putting added pressure on the bladder and reducing its overall capacity.
+This can lead to a stressful and uncomfortable sensation, making you constantly search for a nearby restroom, wake up repeatedly during the night, or alter your daily plans and schedule to accommodate your physical needs and discomfort.

 Pain During Intercourse

-Uterine fibroids can cause discomfort or pain during sex.
-This pain might be felt only in certain positions or at specific times in the menstrual cycle.
-Besides affecting your physical health, this pain can also harm your emotional relationships.
-If your doctor doesn’t bring up this symptom, make sure to mention it during your consultation.
+Uterine fibroids can cause discomfort or pain during sex, which may vary depending on the fibroid’s size and location.
+This pain might occur only in certain positions or during specific times in the menstrual cycle, such as before or during your period.
+In addition to affecting physical well-being, it can impact emotional intimacy and strain relationships.
+If your doctor doesn’t mention this symptom during your visit, it’s important to bring it up for proper evaluation and support.

 Severe Menstrual Cramps